A Show Made for Hollywood: Inside the Dream Team Los Angeles Rams

 Despite their success in 2017, their average attendance of 63,392 ranked 26th in the NFL, and they filled the cavernous Coliseum to only 67.7 percent of its capacity for the season.

 Ticket sales are up about 10 percent over last year and Rams merchandise has nearly doubled, in part because the new Rams are a reflection of the town, with big names everywhere.
 "We fit right in with the city," Talib says.
-"Now we just have to make sure we put up the Ws."
+"Now we just have to make sure we put up the W's."

 When LeBron James came to town in July, it meant the Lakers, not the Rams, probably will have the star of stars on the L.A. sports scene.
 "Bron is my favorite," Talib says.
 "I'm working on getting me a suite over there [at Staples Center] right now—12 tickets.
 We'll have some great DB nights, real chemistry checking out Bron 12 at a time."